 Your registration includes primitive tent camping (which means no electricity or water is provided to individual campsites).
+However, the 2022 campsites will have ample availability of electric outlets for CPAP machines, charging e-bikes and other electronics.
+Bring an extension cord.
 All GOBA participants will be able to tent camp only in designated areas of the GOBA campground (usually a park, fairgrounds, school or college campus).
 Shade for the tent camping areas is not guaranteed!
 In the campground, you will find access to portable toilets, inside toilets and restrooms, shower trucks, drinking water, first aid, an information booth and usually food and beverages for purchase.
 It is against health and fire department regulations to have a fire or cookstove in the GOBA campground.
 Signs will be posted that will show you where our host facility has determined that no tents are allowed.
 If you have questions about this while on tour, please inquire at the GOBA information booth.
 Quiet hours in camp are 9:30 p.m. to 5 a.m.

 Take a look at the camp rules, which also will be posted on the info board in camp.